Constantine IV: Early career

-The eldest son of Constans II and Fausta, daughter of patrician Valentinus, Constantine IV had been named a co-emperor with his father in 654, almost certainly in Easter (13 April)..
-His year of birth is unknown, but it's often given as c.
+The eldest son of Constans II and Fausta, daughter of patrician Valentinus, Constantine IV had been named a co-emperor with his father in 654, almost certainly in Easter (13 April).
+His year of birth is unknown, but often given as c.
 650. He became emperor in September 668, when news arrived at Constantinople that Constans II had been assassinated in Sicily.

 The first task before the new Emperor was the suppression of the military revolt in Sicily under Mezezius which had led to his father's death.
 Within seven months of his accession, Constantine IV had dealt with the insurgency with the support of Pope Vitalian, but this success was overshadowed by troubles in the east.

 As early as 668 the Caliph Muawiyah I received an invitation from Saborios, the commander of the troops in Armenia, to help overthrow the Emperor at Constantinople.
 He sent an army under his son Yazid against the Byzantine Empire.
 Yazid reached Chalcedon and took the important Byzantine center Amorion.
 While the city was quickly recovered, the Arabs next attacked Carthage and Sicily in 669.
 In 670 the Arabs captured Cyzicus and set up a base from which to launch further attacks into the heart of the Empire.
 Their fleet captured Smyrna and other coastal cities in 672.
-Finally, in 672, the Arabs sent a large fleet to attack Constantinople by sea.
+Also, in 672, the Arabs sent a large fleet to attack Constantinople by sea.
 While Constantine was distracted by this, the Slavs laid siege to Thessalonica.